SciSpectator/BioGenVariate/README.md

-_Interactive Legend: The legend is your primary tool for investigation and customization._
+_2.Interactive Legend: The legend is your primary tool for investigation and customization._

 a) Open GEO Page: Click on any GSE ID text in the legend to open its official page on the NCBI GEO website in your browser.